 Before starting my academic career, I studied and worked in Australia, China, and Taiwan.
 I received my PhD from the University of Melbourne in 2010.

-My first book, Defending Rights in Contemporary China, was published by Routledge in 2013.
+My monograph Defending Rights in Contemporary China was published by Routledge in 2013.

 My current research concentrates on political communication in modern China, with particular emphasis on political campaigns, new media, visual culture, aesthetics, and the process of design.
 I am also interested in how Chinese culture and society are taught and learnt at secondary schools and universities in Australia.
 My earlier research focused on the development of the concept of rights in China and the ways in which rights are used to describe and resolve conflicts.

 Most of my teaching is in the two cornerstone units in the Chinese major, Understanding Modern China (ATS2039) and Understanding Contemporary China (ATS2040).

 I welcome enquiries from students who are interested in doing Honours and postgraduate degrees under my supervision.
 I’m especially interested in supervising topics relating to my research interests, listed above, but if you have other ideas I’m happy to discuss them too.
 Please get in touch at any time!

 I'm the staff coordinator of the LLCL Staff-Student Liaison Forum.

 I am Deputy Editor of Asian Studies Review.

 Please get in touch if you would like more information!